rob-luke/AuditoryStimuli.jl/paper.md

 For example, methods have been developed to measure the brains response to sounds in real time [@DECHEVEIGNE2018206; @luke2016kalman].
 This package provides a real-time framework which can be used to adapt the resulting audio according to an external signal, such as the brain state.

-Real-time audio frameworks are required for developing audio signal processing algorithms.
+Real-time audio frameworks are required for developing audio signal-processing algorithms.
 For example, noise reduction, wind noise detection [@sapozhnykov2019wind], acoustic state detection [@robert2019blocked; @sapozhnykov2020headset], and speech enhancement algorithms typically run using frame based processing, with frames of 2-4 ms.
 `AuditoryStimuli.jl` provides the user with the ability to dynamically set processing parameters for each audio frame,